 Can I use styling products?

 Yes you can use products but this may result in your wig needing to be washed more frequently.
-See question 2 about how to wash your wig.
+See the earlier question on how to wash your wig.
 You can use a little serum if your wig feels dry.

 Can I tie my wig back?

 Yes.
 We recommend you use soft hair bobbles to reduce hair damage.

 We have a trusted network of more than 100 wig fitters spread right across the UK and Ireland.